 You can see our floodgate in the picture below.
 My 5 year old wanted to help her big brother and so drew the river.
 The flood gate opens and closes depending on the weather thanks to some clever coding.
 The extension task for this project is to program two gates so a boat can navigate a section of river and suggests children add a tilt sensor to open the gate and a motion sensor to detect water rising.

 Open Project Ideas for LEGO WeDo 2.0

 The 8 open projects give children more freedom as to how to create a solution to a problem.
 For example, one project is to create and program a space rover to achieve a specific task.
 Children are first encouraged to research actual space rover missions and to present and document their prototype thinking about what they could discover with their rover.

 Each project offers some guidance as to what functions could be included with a solution and there is a design library included in the software so students can follow instructions for a specific function if they choose.

-I am incredibly impressed with WeDo 2.0, my children all adore LEGO and it always features on Christmas and Birthday lists, I would most definitely buy this or a different set from LEGO Education for home use it offers an almost endless amount of engaging learning opportunities, and imaginative play potential as well as encouraging children and parents to work together to solve problems.
+I am incredibly impressed with LEGO WeDo 2.0, my children all adore LEGO and it always features on Christmas and Birthday lists.
+I would most definitely buy this or a different set from LEGO Education for home use as it offers an almost endless amount of engaging learning opportunities, and imaginative play potential as well as encouraging children and parents to work together to solve problems.
 My son and I have already spent many happy hours together learning, collaborating and sharing ideas.
 I can use the set to support my children’s learning at home as well as inspiring a love of science, engineering and coding which are going to be very important in their future.